UK imposes new sanctions on 6 members of Syrian government

 The sanctions were the first against the Syrian leadership under Britain’s new autonomous sanctions regime after Brexit.

-Separately, British media also reported that the Metropolitan Police has launched a preliminary investigation into claims that Asma Assad has incited, aided and encouraged war crimes by Syrian government forces.
+Separately, British media also reported that the Metropolitan Police has launched a preliminary investigation into claims that Asma Assad has incited, aided and encouraged acts of terrorism and war crimes by Syrian government forces.

-The Guardian and others reported Sunday that Asma Assad, who was born and raised in London, is being investigated over allegations that her speeches and public appearances supporting the Syrian army implicate her in war crimes.
+London-based international law firm Guernica 37 said it filed initial documents detailing the allegations against Asma Assad with the police force’s War Crimes Unit last year.

+Asma Assad was born and educated in London before she became first lady of Syria.

 The Metropolitan Police didn’t comment directly on the reports, but when asked about the investigation into Asma Assad the force said in a statement: “We can confirm that the Met’s War Crimes Unit, part of the Counter Terrorism Command, received a referral on 31 July 2020 relating to the ongoing Syrian conflict.